hjuhalc/nextjs-sdb-catalog/README.md

 # nextjs-sdb-catalog

-A product catalog built using [Next.js](https://nextjs.org/) and [SurrealDB](https://surrealdb.com/).
+A truly scalable product catalog built using [Next.js](https://nextjs.org/) and [SurrealDB](https://surrealdb.com/).
 This project is a work in progess.

 ## Getting Started